myfloki/loki-richlist/README.md

 go run .
 ```

-First sync your Flokicoin node using the [run-a-node guide](https://docs.flokicoin.org/lokichain#run-a-node), then shut the node down so the CLI can read a clean snapshot from `ffldb`.
+First sync your Lokichain using the [run-a-node guide](https://docs.flokicoin.org/lokichain#run-a-node), then shut the node down so the CLI can read a clean snapshot from `ffldb`.
 Rich list state lives under `richlist`, namespaced per network.

 - `--datadir` (optional): Custom `flokicoind` data path; defaults to the node’s standard location.
 - `--dbtype` (default `ffldb`): Backend for block and rich list storage.